-Inside wiring is the wiring between your telephone jack and the point of Northwestel's line termination at your office or business.
-Northwestel provides service to this termination point, which is usually a demarcation block installed on the outside of your office and business.
+Inside wiring is the wiring between your telephone jack and the point of Northwestel's line termination at your business.
+Northwestel provides service to this termination point, which is usually a demarcation block installed on the outside of your building.

 You are responsible for any installation, repair or maintenance work on the telephone wiring that runs from the demarcation block into your office or business.
 Inside wiring must meet Canadian Electrical Code and Northwestel Terminal Attachment standards to ensure user safety and quality voice/data transmission.

 Northwestel gives you the option of choosing who will install, repair and maintain the wiring, including jacks, inside your office or business.
 If you are not the owner of your office or business space, you should discuss your wiring requirements with the building owner or property manager.